nginxinc/nginx-basics-workshops/lab2/readme.md

 `Directives` refer to NGINX configurations consisting of 2 types:

-- Simple directives - these are single line commands with some parameters that end in a semi-colon;
+- Simple directives - these are single line commands with some parameters that end in a **semi-colon `;`**

 - Block directives - these are multiple line commands, with an opening and closing curly brace **`{}`**.
 A block directive will contain single line directives, and also can contain other block directives, called nested blocks.

-Let's take a look at some examples, using the default `nginx.conf` that comes installed with NGINX.
+Let's take a look at some examples, by inspecting the default `nginx.conf` that comes installed with NGINX.

 Inspect the nginx.conf file, here are some explanations: